trangngo3001/LAEM-Hotel-booking-/README.md

 ## Key Findings

-**On the data:**
+### On the data

-- **Deposit type** is the single strongest predictor: bookings with a Non Refund deposit cancel at **99.4%**, while No Deposit bookings cancel at only **28.4%**
+- **Deposit type** is the strongest predictor of cancellation: bookings with a Non Refund deposit cancel at **99.4%**, while No Deposit bookings cancel at only **28.4%**.
-- **Lead time** has a monotonic relationship with cancellation risk: bookings made 180+ days in advance cancel at **57.0%** vs only **20.9%** for bookings within 30 days
+- **Lead time** has a monotonic relationship with cancellation risk: bookings made 180+ days in advance cancel at **57.0%**, compared with **20.9%** for bookings within 30 days.
-- **City Hotel** cancels at **41.7%** vs Resort Hotel at **27.8%** — reflecting
-  the difference between business and leisure traveler behavior
+- **City Hotel** has a higher cancellation rate than Resort Hotel (**41.7% vs 27.8%**), reflecting different booking behaviors between city and leisure travel.
-- Guests with **0 special requests + lead time > 90 days** cancel at **63.9%**
+- Guests with **0 special requests and lead time > 90 days** form a high-risk group, with a cancellation rate of **63.9%**.
-  — the highest-volume risk profile in the dataset (32,507 bookings)
-- Guests with **prior cancellation history** cancel at **94.4%** on their next booking
+- Guests with **prior cancellation history** show a much higher cancellation risk.
-- **Returning guests** cancel at only **14.5%** vs **37.8%** for first-time guests
+- **Returning guests** cancel less often than first-time guests, suggesting stronger customer loyalty and booking commitment.

+---

-# Model Performance
+## Model Performance

-## Logistic Regression
+### Logistic Regression Baseline

-- Logistic Regression was used as the baseline classification model.
+Logistic Regression was used as the baseline classification model because it is simple, interpretable, and suitable for binary classification.

-- The model achieved strong overall performance with good interpretability.
-- Important predictive features included:
-  - Deposit type
-  - Previous cancellations
+- Accuracy: **0.7699**
-  - Lead time
+- ROC-AUC: **0.8573**
+- F1-score for canceled bookings: **0.7305**

+Logistic Regression provides a useful benchmark for evaluating whether more advanced models can improve prediction performance.

+### XGBoost Main Model

+XGBoost was used as the main model because it can capture non-linear relationships and interactions between features.

-  - Parking requests
+- Accuracy: **0.8140**
-  - Room type
+- ROC-AUC: **0.9077**
-  - Customer booking history

-## XGBoost

-- XGBoost was introduced as an advanced ensemble learning model to improve predictive performance.
-- The model handled nonlinear relationships and feature interactions more effectively than Logistic Regression.
-- XGBoost achieved better classification performance, especially in identifying canceled bookings.
+- F1-score for canceled bookings: **0.7615**

+XGBoost outperformed the Logistic Regression baseline across all main evaluation metrics.
+This suggests that XGBoost is better at distinguishing between canceled and non-canceled bookings.

-## Evaluation Metrics
+### Evaluation Metrics

 The models were evaluated using:

-- **Accuracy**
+- Accuracy
-- **Precision**
+- Precision
-- **Recall**
+- Recall
-- **F1-Score**
+- F1-score
-- **ROC-AUC**
+- ROC-AUC

-Because the dataset is moderately imbalanced (63/37), F1-Score and ROC-AUC were considered especially important for evaluating model quality.
+Because the dataset is moderately imbalanced, F1-score and ROC-AUC were considered especially important for evaluating model quality.

 ---